sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 With which user should Fire be installed
 ----------------------------------------

-If Fire needs to be connected with a Spark cluster the below is needed:
+If Fire needs to be connected with an Apache Spark cluster the below is needed:

 * Fire needs to be installed as a user which can ``impersonate other users``.
 Impersonation for this user has to be set up in ``HDFS configs``.
 * If you disable impersonation in Fire, then the user with which Fire is installed needs to be able to submit jobs to the cluster.